BavoDC/BavoDC.github.io/02-professional-experience.md

 ---

 ## Professional Profile
-Senior actuarial and risk professional with **10+ years** of experience in applied risk and predictive **modeling** across insurance, reinsurance, and biomedical settings.
+Senior Quantitative Risk Specialist with **10+ years** of experience in applied risk and predictive **modeling** across insurance, reinsurance, and biomedical settings.
 I combine deep **technical expertise** with a **background** in **psychology**, enabling structured judgement, clear **communication**, and effective **collaboration** across technical and non-technical stakeholders.
 Experienced in translating complex risk insights into decision-relevant input in an **international** environment.

 ---

 ## Work Experience

-### Senior Actuarial and Risk Analyst
+### Senior Quantitative Risk Specialist
 **Ageas** | Valuation Non-Life Risk | Oct 2023 - Present

-I drive the development and implementation of the Solvency II internal model for multi-line external reinsurance operations.
+I drive the development and implementation of the internal model for external reinsurance operations.
 Additionally, I communicate with stakeholders across business and technical teams while collaborating to divide tasks and deliver robust technical solutions.
-Using stochastic modeling, I quantify portfolio risk and support reinsurance structuring and capital optimization.
+Utilizing stochastic simulations to analyze loss distributions and provide decision-relevant insights for reinsurance strategy optimization.

 **Key Responsibilities:**
-- Drive the development and implementation of Solvency II internal models for multi-line external reinsurance, supporting capital and tail risk evaluation.
+- Drive the development and implementation of internal models for external reinsurance.
-- Provide capital modeling analyses supporting reinsurance structuring and capital allocation decisions.
+- Provide capital modeling analyses that inform reinsurance evaluation and strategy discussions.
-- Critically assess and improve modeling methodologies, develop and validate alternative modeling approaches.
+- Challenge methodologies and assumptions; develop and implement alternative approaches where needed.
 - Lead automation and tooling for internal model runs, testing, and validation.
 - Support evaluation and interpretation of model outcomes for stakeholders.